msaxatilis/WAC_arrayMethods/README.md

 # WAC_arrayMethods
 Follow the same process that we followed in the testing series for these array methods on your own.
 I recommend doing them in the order they appear below.

 Verify your answers by comparing the behavior of your code against the native equivalents.
-After verifying, compare your code against [solutions from other students] (https://github.com/gordonmzhu/exercises/issues/1).
+After verifying, compare your code against [solutions from other students](https://github.com/gordonmzhu/exercises/issues/1).

 Finally, before you continue, post your code as well so that others can learn from your approach.